MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/prevent-changes-to-security-settings-with-tamper-protection.md

 ## What about exclusions?

-If your organization has [exclusions defined for Microsoft Defender Antivirus](configure-exclusions-microsoft-defender-antivirus.md), you can protect those exclusions provided all of the following conditions are met:
+If your organization has [exclusions defined for Microsoft Defender Antivirus](configure-exclusions-microsoft-defender-antivirus.md), tamper protection will protect those exclusions, provided all of the following conditions are met:

 - [DisableLocalAdminMerge](/windows/client-management/mdm/defender-csp) is enabled.
 - [Microsoft Defender Antivirus exclusions](/mem/intune/protect/antivirus-microsoft-defender-settings-windows) are managed in Microsoft Intune.